Disaster Pregnancy Prepping

 But we don't live in a perfect world.
 Babies have never been predictable, and when it comes to maternity care, the situation in the U.S. is moving in the wrong direction.
 Maternity wards across the country are closing, particularly in rural areas.

-Loss of access to maternity services is part of the slow-burning SHTF that is Thirdworldization, but there could be a more dramatic SHTF event, too.
-Hurricanes and wildfires don’t change course because of someone with a birth plan.
+Loss of access to maternity services during disasters is a possibility as well.
+Hurricanes and wildfires don't change course because of someone with a birth plan.
 As long as there are people, babies will show up, too.

 Coming up with an ideal birth plan is important.
 New mothers and fathers need to have these discussions.
 But it's good to have backup pregnancy preps, too, in case something happens that you can't control and you find yourself laboring in a less-than-ideal setting.